2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Virginia

 In-state tuition fees for undergraduate students at Lord Fairfax Community College are $4,739 per year.
 After completing their Undergraduate Certificate, allied health graduates from Lord Fairfax Community College carry an average student debtload of $10,159.

-Read full report on Allied Health Professions at Lord Fairfax Community College
+Full Allied Health Professions at Lord Fairfax Community College Report

-Out of the 7 schools in Virginia that were part of this year’s ranking, Piedmont Virginia Community College landed the # 4 spot on the list.
-PVCC is a medium-sized public school located in the suburb of Charlottesville.
+A rank of #4 on this year’s list means Piedmont Virginia Community College is a great value for allied health professions students working on their undergraduate certificate.
+PVCC is a medium-sized public school located in the small suburb of Charlottesville.

 The average tuition and fees for an in-state undergraduate at PVCC are $4,790 a year.
 On average, allied health graduates from PVCC take out $9,656 in student loans while working on their Undergraduate Certificate.

-The average tuition and fees for an in-state undergraduate at BRCC are $5,364 a year.
+BRCC undergraduate students pay an average of $5,364 in in-state tuition and fees each year.
 After completing their Undergraduate Certificate, allied health graduates from BRCC carry an average student debtload of $16,428.

-Full Allied Health Professions at Blue Ridge Community College Report
+Read full report on Allied Health Professions at Blue Ridge Community College

 Southwest Virginia Community College came in at #6 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in Virginia ranking.
 Located in the rural area of Cedar Bluff, Southwest Virginia is a public college with a small student population.